Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 While wielding a :weapon-prop-finesse: ^^Finesse^^ weapon and no other weapon, you gain a +2 bonus to your attack rolls with the weapon and +1 to your AC.

-You only have these benefits so long you are not wearing Heavy Armour or wielding Shield.
+You only gain these benefits so long you are not wearing Heavy Armour or wielding Shield.

 ---